JensJoschi/variability_timing/methods.md

 3. lower parameter fixed (requires 1 df plus 3 per population)
 4. both limits vary (requires 4 df per population)

 We chose the model with lowest AIC.
 If there were multiple models with an AIC difference less than 4, we used the most plausible model.
-If necessary for model convergence, we removed the box constraints (diapause ranging between 0 and 100%), provided the resulting estimates were reasonable (e.g. lower limit = -0.02%).
 We recorded the standard error along with the estimates of slope, inflection point and upper and lower limits, using a robust sandwich estimation method (Zeileis, 2006).

 Three studies lacked vital data on upper or lower limits for some focal populations, but contained further populations that were excluded for lack of points on the sloped part.
 These other populations showed unambigously that the lower and upper limits were 0 and 100%.
 In these cases we performed a 2-parameter drc (with limits from 0-100%) to allow inclusion of the incomplete populations.

-Detailed information on number of individuals per point estimate was rarely available (25 populations, 7 studies), as sample sizes were either given as population-level means (7 populations, 2 studies) or as global average or range (x populations, y studies), or missed entirely (1 study, x populations).
+Detailed information on number of individuals per point estimate was rarely available (22 populations, 7 studies), as sample sizes were either given as population-level means (4 populations, 1 study) or as global average or range (139 populations, 22 studies), or missed entirely (2 studies, 10 populations).
 We used all data that was provided to weigh the individual points of the PRC.
 We wish to emphasize that a lack of detailed information should not be confused with a partially unweighted (“vote-count”) meta-analysis, because the sample size (populations per study) was always known.
 Rather, the lack of weighing in the PRC estimates lead to slightly higher standard errors in the estimates, i.e. the missing information occurred on a lower level (points within population) than the level of replication (population).

-During analysis we removed two studies and two further populations.
-In addition we removed and three populations for the slope estimation, and four populations for the estimation of mean diapause.
-In total there were 5 studies, with 181 populations with CDL estimates, and 182 populations with slope estimates.
+During analysis we removed 7 studies (21 populations) and 22 further populations, because the fitted curves did no longer match the inclusion criteria (2 points on sloped part), resulting in unrealistically high slope estimates and low standard errors.
+25 Studies and 139 populations were left.

+Our strict inclusion criteria ensured that all 139 populations have at least two data points on the sloped part.
+However, populations with data only at the extremes of the slope (e.g. 5% and 95%) nevertheless resulted in unrealistically low standard errors.
+The inverse variance, which is needed to determine the weight of each study, hence ranged over 5 orders of magnitude (10^0 - 10^(-5)), with lowest values mostly on the least reliable studies.
+Constraining the analysis to populations with three data points on the sloped part would bias the selection to populations with flat slopes, while halving the dataset and not fully mitigating the problem.
+Instead, we capped the inverse variance at 10 times the median inverse variance.
+This affected 15 populations for the slope estimates, and  27 studies for the mean estimates.
+We repeated all further analyses with uncapped variances, with those points removed, and with an unweighted meta-analysis to test how this decision biased our results. (todo)

 ## 3. Statistical analysis